 True fans should also seek out the famous and enigmatic statue on the Pier Head too, see if you can spot the hidden clues and references on the individual statues!

-And of course if you want to head a little further out from the city centre the childhood homes of Lennon and McCartney, 20 Forthlin Road and Mendips, and of course the famous Strawberry Fields Gates and Penny Lane are iconic attractions, and for those who don’t want to do all of this on their own the famous Magical Mystery Tour and a whole host of other walking, biking and taxi tours are available.
+And of course if you want to head a little further out from the city centre the childhood homes of Lennon and McCartney, 20 Forthlin Road and Mendips, and of course the famous Strawberry Fields Gates and Penny Lane are iconic attractions, and for those who don’t want to do all of this on their own the famous Magical Mystery Tour and a whole host of other walking, biking, taxi and private Beatles tours are available.

 A 48 Hour City Break?
 Or More?